Soumya-Dey/HTML-PHP-JSP-APPLET-Projects/JSP/Readme.md

 ## Steps to run the Database program

-1. Put the "Database program inside" the "webapps" folder of tomcat installation directory.
+1. Put the "Database program" inside the "webapps" folder of tomcat installation directory.

 ```
 Ex: "c:/xammp/tomcat/webapps/Database"